 The Verizon Hub is an interesting device.
 It's a combination of a home phone, smart phone, television and computer.
 Will it revolutionize the home phone market or will consumers choose to adopt smartphones instead?
 We'll have to wait and see.

-Learn more about phones and other groovy gadgets on the next page.
+Learn more about phones and other groovy gadgets below.